klaus3000/pdns/docs/manpages/pdns_control.1.md

 retrieve *DOMAIN*
 :    Retrieve slave *DOMAIN* from its master.
 Done nearly immediately.

+retrieve-host *DOMAIN* *ADDRESS*
+:    Same as above but with operator specified IP *ADDRESS* as source, to be
+     used if you know better than PowerDNS.
+Useful when having multiple masters.

 set *VARIABLE* *VALUE*
 :    Set the configuration parameter *VARIABLE* to *VALUE*.
 Currently only the
      query-logging can be set.